-- 1. Parliament may deliberate, settle its agenda and approve the minutes of proceedings, whatever the number of Members present. - 2.
-A quorum shall exist when one third of the current Members of Parliament are present. - 3.
-All votes shall be valid whatever the number of voters unless the President, on a request made before voting has begun by at least ten Members, ascertains that a quorum is not present.
-If a quorum is not present, the vote shall be placed on the agenda of the next sitting. - 4.
-If so requested before the voting has begun by at least thirty Members present, a vote shall be valid only if a majority of the current Members of Parliament have taken part in it.
-Should this not be the case, the vote shall be placed on the agenda of the next sitting.
+1. Parliament may deliberate, settle its agenda and approve the minutes of proceedings, whatever the number of Members present.

+2. A quorum shall exist when one third of the current Members of Parliament are present.

+3. All votes other than votes by roll call shall be valid whatever the number of voters unless, before the voting has begun, the President has been requested by at least ten Members to ascertain the number of those present.

+4. A vote by roll call shall be valid only if one third of the current Members of Parliament have taken part in it.
+However, if so requested before the voting has begun by at least thirty Members present, it shall be valid only if a majority of the current Members of Parliament have taken part in it.

+5. Should this not be the case, the vote shall be placed on the agenda of the next sitting.